 "Preparation is key for not being nervous, even if it is as lofty and as reverent as the White House.
 I knew exactly what I was going to talk to her about, I knew we would be talking about education, I knew that was something we both cared about so that made me less nervous."

-"You only have a limited amount of time," she adds.
+"You only have a limited amount of time," she continues.
 "I knew I had limited time and I wanted to make the most of it.
 Letting nerves get in the way means you waste time in a situation like that."

 During their sit down, Dr. Biden discussed the important role that mentorship has to play in young women's careers.
 When looking at Barry's impressive rise the top, it's easy to forget just how young she is, but the Ballincollig native insists that she is still more than happy to call on the sound advice of others.